 - 1. Definition: A single copy of a publication actively opened by a device for viewing. - 2.
 Principles: - a.
 A minimum of one page of an issue opened/served on/to a device. - b.
-Distinct action/event by the end user to view.
-Note: a single action/request which results in both the content being downloaded/made available and the automatic opening of a page of the publication is not considered a distinct action/event.
-A further distinct action - c.
+Distinct action/event by the end user to view. - Note: a single action/request which results in both the content being downloaded/made available and the automatic opening of a page of the publication is not considered a distinct action/event.
+A further distinct action would be required such as opening a second page. - c.
 The view request must be on an issue by issue basis.